History of U.S. foreign policy, 1776–1801: Spain

 Spain was not an ally of the United States, (although an informal alliance had existed since at least 1776 between the Americans and Bernardo de Gálvez, Spanish governor of Louisiana, one of the most successful leaders in the entire war).
 In 1777, a new prime minister, José Moñino y Redondo, Count of Floridablanca, had come to power, and had a reformist agenda that drew on many of the English liberal traditions.
 The French relied upon the Bourbon Family Compact, an alliance that had been in place since the Bourbons had become Spain's ruling dynasty in 1713.
 The Treaty of Aranjuez was signed on 12 April 1779; France agreed to aid in the capture of Gibraltar, Florida, and the island of Menorca.
-On 21 June 1779, Spain declared war on England.
+On 21 June 1779, Spain declared war on Britain.

 Spain's economy depended almost entirely on its colonial empire in the Americas, and they were worried about the United States' territorial expansion.
 With such considerations in mind, Spain persistently rebuffed John Jay's attempts to establish diplomatic relations.
 Spain was one of the last participants of the American Revolutionary War to acknowledge the independence of the United States, on 3 February 1783.
 Britain recognized the independence of the United States in the Treaty of Paris, officially ending the American Revolution, signed 3 September 1783.
 The US established diplomatic relations with London in 1785.
 John Adams, who would later become the second president of the United States, was the first American emissary to Great Britain.

 The Dutch Republic

-In 1776, the United Provinces were the first country to salute the Flag of the United States, leading to growing British suspicions of the Dutch.
-In 1778 the Dutch refused to be bullied into taking Britain's side in the war against France.
+In 1776, the Dutch Republic was the first country to salute the flag of the United States, leading to growing British suspicions of the Dutch.
+In 1778, the Dutch government refused British requests to join the conflict.
 The Dutch were major suppliers of the Americans: in 13 months from 1778 to 1779, for example, 3,182 ships cleared the island of Sint Eustatius, in the West Indies.
-When the British started to search all Dutch shipping for weapons for the rebels, the Republic officially adopted a policy of armed neutrality.
-Britain declared war in December 1780, before the Dutch could join the League of Armed Neutrality.
+When the Royal Navy started to search Dutch shipping for weapons for the Americans, the Republic officially adopted a policy of armed neutrality.
+Britain declared war o the Dutch in December 1780, before they could join the First League of Armed Neutrality.
 This resulted in the Fourth Anglo-Dutch War, which diverted British resources, but ultimately confirmed the decline of the Dutch Republic.

 In 1782 John Adams negotiated loans of $2 million for war supplies, by Dutch bankers.
 On March 28, 1782, after a petition campaign on behalf of the American cause organised by Adams and the Dutch patriot politician Joan van der Capellen, the United Netherlands recognized American independence, and subsequently signed a treaty of commerce and friendship.